Map view

 For markers:

-- hover the marker.
+- Hover the marker.

 - Press

-your cursor towards the new location of the marker.
+Ctrland hold.
+Left-clickanddragyour cursor towards the new location of the marker.